Wajeehassam/sql_magist_buiness_exploration/README.md

 ## Challenges Overcame
 As this was the first project I was doing so I felt a bit lost.
 I have no background knowledge as well so I struggled with everything at first and tried to explore, made mistakes but I also learned many things.
 ## Additional Reflections
+This project helped me to develop new skills and I will try to polish them more with hard work.